-The University of Oklahoma Crimson Cruisers bike share program launched in April 2017 with a fleet of 75 bikes and 10 bike hubs.
+The Crimson Cruisers bike share program launched in April 2017 with a fleet of 75 bikes and 10 bike hubs.
 The bike share program, an initiative of the OU Student Government Association (SGA), is now a thriving collaboration between OU students, staff, administration and Gotcha Bike.

-To use the Crimson Cruisers, OU students, faculty and staff are encouraged to create an account online or through the SoBi (So-Bee) mobile app.
+SIGN-UP: To use Crimson Cruisers, OU students, faculty and staff are encouraged to create an account online or through the SoBi (So-Bee) mobile app.
 OU members have one FREE hour daily.

 Welcome to the OU Family!
 As part of your student’s support system, you play a critical role in helping your student succeed from orientation through graduation.
 We are eager to partner with you in that effort- providing resources, education programs, and opportunities to connect your family to the diverse range of experiences available at OU.

 President's Community Scholars is comprised of students who want to make a difference in their community.
 Through the President's Community Scholars scholarship, President James L. Gallogly recognizes the community service efforts of our best and brightest scholars.

 Administered by the office of Leadership & Volunteerism within the Division of Student Affairs, PCS provides high-achieving high school students with the best possible freshman experience through service to local, state and global communities.

 The President's Leadership Class was created in 1961 to encourage outstanding Oklahoma high school students to remain in the state for their college careers.
 Today, 57 years later, the University of Oklahoma's President's Leadership Class attracts students from across the country and has been recognized as one of the nation's top freshman leadership programs.
 Members of the Class are hand-selected from more than 12,000 applicants to become a part of this tight-knit community of 125 student leaders.